ropensci-review-tools/babelquarto/README.md

 To get a feel of what a multilingual book can look like, you can have a look at this book: [*rOpenSci Packages: Development, Maintenance, and Peer Review*](https://devguide.ropensci.org/).

-For a multilingual website, you can check out [@joelnitta's website](https://www.joelnitta.com/).
+For a multilingual website, you can check out [Joel Nitta's website](https://www.joelnitta.com/).